 Olde Town Park provides peaceful access to the West Nishnabotna River Water Trail, where visitors can enjoy scenic river views and outdoor fun.
 The park also includes a playground and offers primitive camping for those seeking a simple, back-to-nature experience.

-For more information, visit Pottawattamie Conservation's website.
-Happy Earth Day!
+For more information, visit Pottawattamie Conservation's website!

 The Fun Doesn't Stop There!
 Join the Litter Busters Park Cleanup Party!

 Grab your gloves and your sense of adventure—it's time to tidy up the trails at Hitchcock Nature Center and Crescent Hill!
-From 9 AM to 1 PM on April 26th, Pottawattamie Conservation is throwing a cleanup bash in honor of the legendary Dump Busters, the fearless crew of local heroes who, way back in the wild '80s, stopped Hitchcock from turning into a landfill.
+From 9 AM to 1 PM on April 25th, Pottawattamie Conservation is throwing a cleanup bash in honor of the legendary Dump Busters, the fearless crew of local heroes who, way back in the wild '80s, stopped Hitchcock from turning into a landfill.
 (Cue the heroic theme music.)

 Swing by Loess Hills Lodge at Hitchcock or the ski lodge at Crescent Hill anytime during the event to gear up with cleanup supplies.
 Once you're all set, head out into the great outdoors, make the world a little cleaner, then circle back to the lodge to weigh and report your trash treasure haul.